Glenn Taylor, Music Director

 Glenn’s work career was primarily with non-profit organizations.
 He retired as Director of Operations at Saturday Academy in June 2015 and now resides in NE Portland.

 Curt Cassingham’s mother is a talented classical pianist, so he was listening to music even before he was born.
 By third grade, he was playing his grandfather’s flute in his school’s orchestra.
 Once his parents were confident he’d continue, they got him his own instrument.
-His first exposure to band music was in his early teens, in the award-winning Burbank (California) Police Boys’ Band, playing in concerts and marching in many parades including the Pasadena’s Rose Parade.
+His first exposure to band music was in his early teens, in the award-winning Burbank (California) Police Boys’ Band, playing in concerts and marching in many parades, including the Pasadena Tournament of Roses Parade.
 He also grew up singing in church choirs.
 As a young adult, Curt produced and directed his church’s long-running Living Christmas Tree program, whose choir comprised of high school-aged boys and girls.

 After moving to the Portland area, Curt and a business partner opened and ran a recording studio, providing its services to local musicians and bands.
 Curt honed his listening and performing skills during the studio’s many recording sessions.
 Besides flute, he plays guitar and bass guitar.

-Curt and his flute joined the Portland Metro Concert Band in its 2011-2012 season.
+Curt and his flute and piccolo joined the Portland Metro Concert Band in its 2011-2012 season.
 He began serving as Assistant Music Director in fall 2018.
-He also plays flute with the East County Community Orchestra and occasionally guest conducts pieces with them.
+He also plays flute and piccolo with the East County Community Orchestra, and is Assistant Music Director there, as well.